vincentleeuwen/python-cooking-with-objects/README.md

 - Create a file `ingredient.py`
 - Create a class in this new file

-### 2. Add a initializer to the ingredient class that can take a name and amount
+### 2. Add an initializer to the ingredient class that can take a name and amount

 ```python
 def __init__(self, name, amount):